 In Stonewall Texas, of course.
 Stonewall is situated between Fredericksburg and Johnson City, conveniently located along the 290 wine trail.
-And, when I say conveniently, I mean convenient for me because I EL-OH-VEE love me some wine.

-You have to trust me on this one.
 The Stonewall Motor Lodge is the perfect blend of quirky retro and modern luxury.
 While it is an outside corridor motel and you can’t get around that fact, there are a lot of thoughtful touches throughout the property that bump it up several notches from “roadside motel.”

 Read my full review of the wineries (+ one brewery and one distillery) we visited on our most recent trip here.